SimonHarte/SpartanGrid/README.md

 - Install [Node](http://nodejs.org/) and a preprocessor:
 	- Less: `npm install less -g`
 	- SCSS: `npm install node-sass -g`

+> Since Spartan has **no dependencies** at all, you can seamlessly integrated it in any frontend build process.

 ### Have a Project at the Ready?